 President and Chief Executive Officer

 Ms. Schuster has over 25 years of health care experience.
 Prior to joining Emerson in 2005, she served as president and CEO of Quincy Medical Center and previously Athol Memorial Hospital.
 She also served as chief operating officer of the Extended Care Division of Tenet Saint Vincent Healthcare System in Worcester and director of critical care at New England Deaconess Hospital.
 Early in her career, she was a healthcare consultant with Coopers & Lybrand.
 Ms. Schuster received her master’s in business administration, with honors, from the University of Chicago Graduate School of Business and a bachelor of science in nursing from Boston University.
-Ms. Schuster was appointed by Governor Romney and served on the Board of Directors of the Massachusetts Health Education and Financing Authority where she was elected chairman of the board.
-She currently serves as chairman of Power Options, the leading energy buying consortium in Mass as well as a board member of the Massachusetts Council of Community Hospitals and a corporator for Middlesex Bank.
+Ms. Schuster was appointed by Governor Romney and served on the Board of Directors of the Massachusetts Health Education and Financing Authority where she was elected chair of the board.
+She currently serves as chair of Power Options, the leading energy buying consortium in Mass as well as a board member of the Massachusetts Council of Community Hospitals and a corporator for Middlesex Bank.

 In 2007, Ms. Schuster was named to Governor Patrick’s transition team, serving on the Health Care Taskforce.
 She has also served on the Voluntary Hospitals of America, Northeast Board, American Hospital Association (AHA) Regional Policy Board and the AHA Metropolitan Regional Council and the Massachusetts Hospital Association Board, where she chaired the Clinical Issues Advisory Council and the Leadership Education Committee.
 She currently serves on the MHA Standing Committee on Finance.